settinghead/script-writer/README.md

 # Script Writer

-A collaborative script writing application with AI assistance, real-time collaboration, and project-based workflow management with comprehensive data traceability through a schema-driven transform system.
+A collaborative script writing application with AI assistance, real-time collaboration, and project-based workflow management with comprehensive data traceability through a schema-driven transform system and intelligent agent framework.

 ## Features